 She is frequently on the road but you can contact her here.

 This website, qinxie.co.uk, is a collection of her published work to date.
-For her blog, visit In Pursuit of Food (inpursuitoffood.com – on kitchens, restaurants and chefs), Amateur Wine (amateurwine.co.uk – on wine and other drinks, including the #HOTGV podcast) or Culture Explorer (culture-explorer.co.uk – on travel).
+For her blog, visit In Pursuit of Food (inpursuitoffood.com – on kitchens, restaurants and chefs), or Culture Explorer (culture-explorer.co.uk – on travel).

 Having studied philosophy and economics at the University of Bristol, Qin Xie went on to train as a journalist at Harlow College where she gained her NCTJ certificate.
-After working on various websites, newspapers and magazines, she decided to specialise in food.
-Further explorations led her to develop a curiosity for the intellectual side of wines and their markets, on which she now occasionally muses.
+After working on various websites, newspapers and magazines, she decided to specialise in food and later travel.

 Her CV can be viewed on LinkedIn.